Neo23x0/Raccine/README.md

 Disadvantages / Blind Spots:

-- The legitimate use of `vssadmin.exe` isn't possble anymore
+- The legitimate use of `vssadmin.exe delete shadows` isn't possble anymore
-- It even kills the processes that tried to invoke `vssadmin.exe`, which could be a backup process
+- It even kills the processes that tried to invoke `vssadmin.exe delete shadows`, which could be a backup process
 - This won't catch methods in which the malicious process isn't one of the processes in the tree that has invoked `vssadmin.exe` (e.g. via `wmic` or `schtasks`)

 ## Pivot